 Spring Only: See Joshua Tree Wildflowers

-In the spring, especially during a superbloom, the valleys fill up with a variety of flowers.
+In the spring, especially during a superbloom, the valleys fill up with various flowers.
 We came during the first week of.
 April and in the south near Cottonwood Visitor Center, we saw California bluebells (wild Canterbury Bells).
-In Wilson Canyon we saw a variety of flowers, but mostly Parish poppies that weren’t open for the day yet.
+In Wilson Canyon, we saw a variety of flowers, but mostly Parish poppies that weren’t open for the day yet.
 Now, the flowers are slowly making their way up north in the park.

 Pro Tip: I’ve looked at various websites for the superbloom, and this one has been the most accurate.
-Check the dates carefully, because sometimes posting date is different from their visit date.
+Check the dates carefully because sometimes people post later than when they visit.

 Joshua Tree Map